clustarr/docs/docs/ansible-configuration.md

 [here](https://storage.googleapis.com/kubernetes-release/release/stable.txt).

 - `kubectl_url`:
-Specifies the url to the kubectl release.
-The version is inserted into the url automatically.
+Specifies the URL to the kubectl release.
+The version is inserted into the URL automatically.

 - `kubectl_checksum`:
-Specifies the checksum type and value of the kubectl release and can be requested from the url `https://storage.googleapis.com/kubernetes-release/release/{{ kubectl_version }}/bin/linux/amd64/kubectl.sha256` where `{{ kubectl_version }}` has to be replaced by the kubectl version (for example [v1.19.2](https://storage.googleapis.com/kubernetes-release/release/v1.19.2/bin/linux/amd64/kubectl.sha256)).
+Specifies the checksum type and value of the kubectl release and can be requested from the URL `https://storage.googleapis.com/kubernetes-release/release/{{ kubectl_version }}/bin/linux/amd64/kubectl.sha256` where `{{ kubectl_version }}` has to be replaced by the kubectl version (for example [v1.19.2](https://storage.googleapis.com/kubernetes-release/release/v1.19.2/bin/linux/amd64/kubectl.sha256)).